Quality assurance standards for adhesive bonding technology and fiber composite technology

 4. Combination of paths 1 - 3

-Presentability of the verification process
+Representability of the verification

 Image: IFAM Presentability of the Verification Process